The best hotels in Lech

 Zug feels like a different world despite being 3 km from the village.
 It's pastoral, road-accessed only, and genuinely peaceful.
 But don't stay there expecting to walk to dinner. you're committing to the ski bus or a taxi every time you want Dorfstrasse.

-Lech's best neighborhoods
+Lech's best hotel regions

 Village Center is the smart default: ski lifts, restaurants, and the Lech river all within 5 minutes on foot.
 But if you want ski-in access and zero morning stress, Oberlech is worth every extra dollar.